Elvhan/Foundation-for-Artificial-Intelligence/README.md

 ### Problem Statement
 HR professionals often face challenges in utilizing data effectively for decision-making.
 This project answers key questions such as:
 1. **Aggregations:** Perform data aggregation to identify trends in employee termination.
-2. **Exploratory Data Analysis (EDA) & Visualization:** Examine relationships between employee features (e.g., performance, department) and termination, with visualizations.
+2. **Exploratory Data Analysis (EDA) & Visualization:** Analyze relationships between employee features (e.g., performance, department) and termination, with visualizations.
 3. **Predictive Insights:**
-   - Investigate whether employee performance correlates with their manager’s performance.
+   - Investigate if employee performance correlates with their manager.
    - Identify the best recruitment sources to minimize termination rates.